2005 California's 48th congressional district special election: Results

-Postscript
+Aftermath

 Campbell's victory caused a vacancy in the 35th State Senate district.
 A special primary election was scheduled for April 11, 2006.
 Two Republicans: Assemblymember and former Huntington Beach, California councilmember Tom Harman, and Dana Point, California councilmember Diane Harkey raised $330,000 and $800,000 respectively for the race (Harkey spent $620,000 of her own money).
 The Democratic candidate, Larry Caballero, spent virtually nothing.
 In a race that was largely centered on the issue of illegal immigration, Harman edged Harkey by 236 votes, out of over 98,000 votes cast.
 Harkey sought a recount of the official results, at a cost of $14,000 (which she had to pay for).
 The recount did not change the outcome, with Harman's lead shrinking to 225 votes.
 Harman faced Caballero in a runoff on June 6 and won the race to succeed Campbell by a 2–1 margin.

 Harman's election to the State Senate left a vacancy in the State Assembly, which stayed vacant until December 4, 2006, when Jim Silva was sworn in after winning the regularly scheduled election for the seat on November 7.